couchbaselabs/docs-ng/content/couchbase-sdk-c-2.1/integration-with-libcouchbase.markdown

 ## Build an Application

-You can use libcouchbase when you are building Couchbase-enabled application, and want to bootstrap quickly.
-To do so you can build you application using IO abstraction provided with libcouchbase.
+You can use libcouchbase when you are building Couchbase-enabled application and want to bootstrap quickly.
+To do so you can build your application using the IO abstraction provided with libcouchbase.

-In this example we create a thin proxy application which will expose the memcached-compatible API for the system.
+In this example, we create a thin proxy application which will expose the memcached-compatible API for the system.
 Similar approaches exist for [moxi server](http://www.couchbase.com/docs/moxi-manual-1.8/).
 Also this application will use less hard-coded logic and more look like real-life service.
-Full source code could be found at [https://github.com/couchbaselabs/libcouchbase-proxy-sample](https://github.com/couchbaselabs/libcouchbase-proxy-sample).
+Full source code can be found at [https://github.com/couchbaselabs/libcouchbase-proxy-sample](https://github.com/couchbaselabs/libcouchbase-proxy-sample).

-We skip parsing and initialization of the Couchbase connection from the `main` function for brevity.
+For clarity, we skip parsing and initialization of the Couchbase connection from the `main` function.
 The proxy code begins in `run_proxy`, which is similar to the main function in the previous section.
 The important difference here is that we are using the IO abstraction from libcouchbase, to register events, and drive an event loop.